Robert GODES

 [0114] Loading Pulse Power

-water (sodium hydroxide solution in the current demonstration
+the water (sodium hydroxide solution in the current

-loading pulse power can be indicative of excess phonon
+large increase in loading pulse power can be indicative of

-generation leading to a vapor envelope around the core impacting
+excess phonon generation leading to a vapor envelope around

-heat transfer away from the core.
-Operating under a constant
+the core impacting heat transfer away from the core.
+Operating

-loading power method aids in control of this problem.
-By
+under a constant loading power method aids in control of this

-sampling the loading current at the start of each cycle, the
+problem.
+By sampling the loading current at the start of each

-value may be overstated due to the nature of charge storage
+cycle, the value may be overstated due to the nature of charge

-systems.
-It is better to collect this data in the middle of the
+storage systems.
+It is better to collect this data in the

-cycle for calculating the loading power of the current cycle and
+middle of the cycle for calculating the loading power of the

 [0116] Quantum Pulse Power

-of saturation of reactant in the core.
-Possible core damage will
+percentage of saturation of reactant in the core.
+Possible

-also lead to a persistent increase in quantum current energy due
+core damage will also lead to a persistent increase in quantum

 Other Reactor Characteristics